jose-rk2la/makerspace-dps/wsl-systemd-ubuntu-18-04.md

-# How to enable systemd in WSL Ubuntu-18.04 #
+# How to enable systemd in WSL Ubuntu #

 You may get this error in command line when trying to run a service with WSL: